 Prior to joining Amazon, I was a PhD student at the University of Edinburgh under the supervision of Dr. Vittorio Ferrari, a Master student at the University of Amsterdam and a Bachelor student and the University of Padova.

-- April 2020: New paper on Understanding the impact of mistakes on background regions in crowd counting was released on arXiv.
+- October 2020: Our paper on Understanding the impact of mistakes on background regions in crowd counting was accepted for publication at WACV 2021.

 - March 2020: Our paper on Combining detection and tracking for human pose estimation in videos was accepted for publication at CVPR 2020, as ORAL.

 - August 2019: Our paper on Action recognition with spatial-temporal discriminative filter banks was accepted for publication at ICCV 2019.

 - January 2019: New paper on Scale-Aware Attention Network for Crowd Counting was released on arXiv.